 - Card-Carrying Villain: He constantly goes on about being a supervillain.

-- The Chessmaster: Coldly manipulates Andrew and Jonathan for his own ends without batting an eye, was always several steps ahead of the Scoobies for a good long while, and save for Angelus, no other villain has screwed with Buffy on such a mental and emotional level.
-And he did it without sleeping with her.
+- The Chessmaster: Coldly manipulates Andrew and Jonathan for his own ends without batting an eye, is always several steps ahead of the Scoobies for a good long while, and save for Angelus, no other villain has screwed with Buffy on such a mental and emotional level.
+And he does it without sleeping with her.

-- Empowered Badass Normal: When he gains the Orbs of Nezzla'Khan in Season 6, and when he returns from the dead in the comics.
+- Empowered Badass Normal: When he gains the Orbs of Nezzla'Khan in Season 6.

 - Evil Counterpart: Has been suggested he's basically what Xander could have become, if things went differently.

 - Evil Genius

 - Evil Is Petty: When he gains Super Strength, one of the first things he does is... beat up a jock who tormented him in high school and try to steal his girlfriend.